 2. Who Are the Lip Augmentation Candidates?

-Most patients turn to lip augmentation simply because they’re dissatisfied with the look, size or shape of their lips.
+Most patients choose lip augmentation treatment simply because they’re dissatisfied with the look, size or shape of their lips.
 Although it’s a mainly cosmetic procedure, lip augmentation through lip implants is also performed as part of reconstructive surgery – patients suffering from trauma or injury in the mouth and lips area can benefit from this procedure in order to regain their looks.
 It’s worthy to note that lip augmentation is not a female-only choice and men can benefit from the procedure as well.
 In short, a good candidate for lip augmentation might be female or male, may not like the size and shape of the lips, may like the look of lips but want to enhance its volume, or may want to get rid of wrinkles around the mouth, possibly due to smoking or sun damage.

 Although lip augmentation is a simple and safe procedure, certain contraindications still exist and need to be taken into consideration.
 One of the best ways to see if you’re eligible for lip augmentation surgery is to simply contact a doctor and get a consultation.